CosmosOS/Cosmos/Docs/articles/GettingStarted.md

 an "Operating System Kit", or as I like to say "Operating System Legos".
 Cosmos lets you create operating systems just as Visual Studio and C# normally let you create applications.
 Most users can write and boot their own operating system in just a few minutes, all using Visual Studio.
-Milestone 5 includes new features such as an integrated project type in Visual Studio, and an integrated debugger.
 You can debug your operating system directly from Visual Studio using breakpoints.

 Cosmos is available in two distributions, the developer kit (dev kit), and the